stozn/pokemon/README.md

 WIP.

-Planned (in order of priority, at leas ALMOST) :
+Planned (in order of priority, at least ALMOST) :

 - Ordering team
 - Auto-healer (and having a manual option later)